nuriath/Github-search/README.md

 ## Description

-This is an angular application which we can
+This is an angular application which we can search a user on github , You can be able of seeing his repositories and his followers and his following.

 ## Code scaffolding